 Enter “Will & Grace”, a show so “woke” that when its stars reunited for a “get out and vote (for Hillary)” ad in 2016, they revived the show for another 3 years.
-It was initially criticized upon its airing in 1998 for its over the top stereotypical depiction of gay men.
-The show depicts a gay lawyer by the name of Will Truman sharing an New York Apartment with an interior designer by the name of Grace Adler, the two frequently visited by characters such as a flamboyant gay actor named Jack McFarland.
+It was initially criticized upon its airing in 1998 for its over-the-top stereotypical depiction of gay men.
+The show depicts a gay lawyer by the name of Will Truman sharing a New York Apartment with an interior designer by the name of Grace Adler, the two frequently visited by characters such as a flamboyantly gay actor named Jack McFarland.
 The show was immediately panned for relying on gay stereotypes, including two of the main characters.
-One of course was an anal retentive lawyer who enjoyed interior design and was “shy” about his sexuality, the other was a flamboyant and fickle gay man who changed occupations and sexual partners freely.
-These depictions are shockingly similar to the Minstrel Show characters of the stuck up Dandy and the ignorant slave.
-Of course as I mentioned, Will & Grace received high ratings on NBC as it catered to the left wing crowd as well as parts of the Gay Community that freely emulated these stereotypes.
+One of course was an anal-retentive lawyer who enjoyed interior design and was “shy” about his sexuality, the other was a flamboyant and fickle gay man who changed occupations and sexual partners freely.
+These depictions are shockingly similar to the Minstrel Show characters of the stuck-up Dandy and the ignorant slave.
+Of course, as I mentioned, Will & Grace received high ratings on NBC as it catered to the left-wing crowd as well as parts of the Gay Community that freely emulated these stereotypes.

-As an additional bonus to prove my point about the toxic depiction of gays in this show, I should point out Joe Biden once claimed it was a positive influence that “did more to educate the American public than anything anybody else had ever done”.
+As an added bonus to prove my point about the toxic depiction of gays in this show, I should point out Joe Biden once claimed it was a positive influence that “did more to educate the American public than anything anybody else had ever done”.
 In a way he is right, Will & Grace did more to spread a perception that all gay men were this Minstrel Show stereotype its creators came up with to entertain leftist bigots like Biden and the majority of NBC viewers.
-And like some of the Minstrel Shows featuring an all black cast, one of the writers who framed gay men as effeminate, neurotic airheads to an entire generation was a gay man himself.
-Max Mutchnick and the shows other co-creator David Kohan are credited with opening the floodgates for other shows which further paraded over the top flamboyant gays and extreme fetishists as “the norm” as far as gay people go, and of course they did it with a straight man as one of the headline stars which adds that extra bit of a Minstrel Show theme to the whole affair.
-And once the proverbial dam broke, networks with left leaning executives began spitballing pitches for more “LGBT” themed shows with the premise being a parade of effeminate or over the top gay males.
+And like some of the Minstrel Shows featuring an all-black cast, one of the writers who framed gay men as effeminate, neurotic airheads to an entire generation was a gay man himself.
+Max Mutchnick and the shows other co-creator David Kohan are credited with opening the floodgates for other shows which further paraded over the top flamboyant gays and extreme fetishists as “the norm” as far as gay people go, and of course, they did it with a straight man as one of the headline stars which adds that extra bit of a Minstrel Show theme to the whole affair.
+And once the proverbial dam broke, networks with left-leaning executives began spitballing pitches for more “LGBT” themed shows with the premise being a parade of effeminate or over-the-top gay males.

-In fact the only TV Series I can name off the top of my head that doesn’t rely on these stereotypes, the only one I am aware of with a depiction of Gay men occupying masculine roles is Fox’s “9-1-1: Lone Star”.
-This show depicts two first responders who are both gay men, in a relationship that have normal relationship troubles.
-The couple are TK Strand, a firefighter who later becomes a paramedic, and Carlos Reyes, a police officer with the Austin Police Department.
-Again, this is the only depiction of gay main characters who do not fit every single gay stereotype, and predictably it was produced by Fox, a network that for the most part has focused on catering to normal people instead of amusing left leaning audiences and parroting their viewpoints.
-But while it is a small push against the left wing culture of the Gay Minstrel Show, it is only a drop in the bucket.
+In fact, the only TV Series I can name off the top of my head that doesn’t rely on these stereotypes, the only one I am aware of with a depiction of Gay men occupying masculine roles is Fox’s “9-1-1: Lone Star”.
+This show depicts two first responders who are both gay men, in a relationship, with normal relationship troubles.
+The couple is TK Strand, a firefighter who later becomes a paramedic, and Carlos Reyes, a police officer with the Austin Police Department.
+Again, this is the only depiction of gay main characters who do not fit every single gay stereotype, and predictably it was produced by Fox, a network that for the most part has focused on catering to normal people instead of amusing left-leaning audiences and parroting their viewpoints.
+But while it is a small push against the left-wing culture of the Gay Minstrel Show, it is only a drop in the bucket.